Ryanair racism incident: Responses from the Gayles and Mesher

 On 22 October, Gayle and her daughter were interviewed by ITV News.
 Commenting on the incident, Gayle related that she was "shocked, nobody ever said those words to me [before]...
 I travel a lot, I go to Canada... and no-one has ever said those words to me".
 She explained that the abuse made her "feel very low.
 He paid a fare to go on holiday, I've paid mine so why does he abuse me for that due to the colour of my skin?"
 She added the view that if Mesher "gets away" with the incident, then he would "do it to somebody else".
 Gayle stated that she had not been contacted by Ryanair since the incident and would not use the company again.
 Her daughter told ITV News that Ryanair's response had been poor; "on the plane it was unprofessional, and after it was unprofessional...
 It's all wrong, I just believe they need more training".
 She also expressed the view that aboard the plane, "nothing was done and I know if that was a black person racially abusing an elderly woman the police would have been called.
 When I saw the video I felt [Ryanair staff behaved as if] he was the victim - that's the way RyanAir was treating it."

-On 25 October, Carol Gayle told journalists from The Huffington Post that "Both mum and I are emotionally and mentally drained...
+On 25 October, Carol Gayle told journalists from HuffPost that "Both mum and I are emotionally and mentally drained...
 Mum hasn't been able to eat much since this all happened and she had something today.
 She's keen to raise awareness about what happened to her, so it doesn't happen to anyone else".
 She added that "I hope that some justice will be done because people can't go around racially abusing people – no way", and thanked "everyone who has supported us, shared articles about it and got behind the cause.
 I didn’t expect the scale of this, at all.
 It’s worldwide!
 The love and support is so nice."